tliron/reposure/README.md

 Doing so can significantly simplify the deployment of applications that require a private registry, as indeed the registry would be just part of the workload.
 The most obvious use case is cloud-native CI/CD pipelines, for which building and packaging code, publishing images, and deploying containers all happen within the cluster.
-Indeed, platform as diverse as OpenShift, CodeReady Containers, and Minikube come with built-in cloud-native registries exactly for this purpose.
+Indeed, platform as diverse as OpenShift, OKD, CodeReady Containers, and Minikube come with built-in cloud-native registries exactly for this purpose.

 ### The challenge